-The first comprehensive survey of William Glackens in nearly half a century, this exhibition has nearly 90 major paintings and works on paper from some of America's finest private and public collections.
+The first comprehensive survey of William Glackens in nearly half a century, this exhibition included nearly 90 major paintings and works on paper from some of America's finest private and public collections.
 Glackens’s influential career spanned five decades and this exhibition will show a new generation the breadth of his oeuvre, displaying key works from each decade of his career and revealing his enchanting zest for life, as well as his arsenal of sophisticated techniques.
-Several important canvases and works on paper will be on public view for the first time.
+Several important canvases and works on paper were on public view for the first time.

 Albert C. Barnes and William Glackens attended Philadelphia’s prestigious Central High School together.
 When they renewed their friendship in 1911, Glackens encouraged Barnes’s appreciation of modern French painting.
 Glackens went to Paris in 1912 on a buying trip, sending back works by Paul Cézanne, Vincent van Gogh, Pablo Picasso, Pierre-Auguste Renoir, and others.
 The men remained close, and Barnes became his most important patron and acknowledged his friend’s importance to his collecting endeavors: “The most valuable single educational factor to me has been my frequent association with a life-long friend who combines greatness as an artist with a big man’s mind.”